 A fenced grave is situated a few yards south of the road between mileposts 44 and 45 on Colorado 114 west of Saguache.
 The tombstone reads:

-Arthur Lloyd Monk Jr. was born in England on October 26, 1857.
-Arthur who came to the United States in 1877 and was working as a stenographer.
-He married Charlotte M. Breckenridge in Morrisburg, Ontario on February 16, 1882.
-At that time, Arthur and Charlotte moved to Colorado.
+Arthur Lloyd Monk Jr. was born in Winchester, Hampshire, England on October 26, 1857.
+Arthur came to the United States in 1877 with his father and sister, and was working as a stenographer.
+He married Charlotte Mary Breckenridge in Morrisburg, Ontario on February 16, 1882.
+Arthur and Charlotte then moved to Colorado.

 The US Census of 1920 shows Arthur Lloyd Monk and his wife Charlotte living in Denver, Colorado.
-Arthur is about 60 years of age and working as a secretary for the rail road.
+Arthur is about 60 years of age and working as a secretary for the railroad.
 Their daughter Frances Ethel Monk married George Lapham Penley who was born 1884 and died 1941.
-George Benning Monk married, and died June 21, 1946 in San Francisco.
+George Benning Monk was married at one time and later divorced.
+He died June 21, 1946 in San Francisco.

 Beatrice Jessie Monk was born September 16, 1860 on the Isle of Wight.
 She was married to widower William Henry Berry on February 28, 1881 at St. John's Church, in March Township, Carleton County.
 One of the witnesses was George Monk Greene of Ottawa, who was born 1858 and who died 1914.
 Another witness was Fanny Greene.
 William Henry Berry was aged 24 at the time of his second marriage.
 He was born in Huddersfield, England.
-He married firstly Anna Maria Greene who was a sister of Robert Young Greeme who was born 1820 and died 1882.
+He married firstly Anna Maria Greene who was a sister of Robert Young Greene who was born 1820 and died 1882.
 They had a son William Morley Berry who was born May 7, 1871 in March Township.
 At the time of William Henry Berry's second marriage, Beatrice Jessie Monk was aged 20.
-William Henry Berry and his second wife Beatrice Jessie Monk had a son Arthur Massey Berry who was born June 19, 1888 in March, Carleton County.
+William Henry Berry and his second wife Beatrice Jessie Monk had a son Arthur Massey Berry who was born June 19, 1888 in March Township, Carleton County.
 It was a late birth registration and at the time Beatrice registered her son's birth in September 1925, she was living in Guelph, Ontario.
+Beatrice Jessie Monk Berry died May 6, 1938 at Guelph, Ontario.

 Click here to return to the Baker main page.